mmuratarat/mmuratarat.github.io/_pages/faq.md

 * The population from which samples are drawn should be normally distributed (can be tested using histograms, the values of skewness and kurtosis, or using tests such as Shapiro-Wilk or Kolmogorov-Smirnov).
 If it is violated: you can (1) transform your data using various algorithms so that the shape of your distributions become normally distributed or (2) choose the nonparametric Kruskal-Wallis H Test which does not require the assumption of normality.
 * Observation must be independent (can be determined from the design of the study).
 A lack of independence of cases has been stated as the most serious assumption to fail.
 Often, there is little you can do that offers a good solution to this problem.
 * Population variances must be equal.
-(The assumption of homogeneity of variance must be tested before ANOVA, such as Hartley’s $F_{max}$, Cochran’s, Levene’s, Brown-Forsythe and Barlett’s test).
+(The assumption of homogeneity of variance must be tested before ANOVA, such as Levene’s, Fligner Killeen test and Barlett’s test).
 There are two tests that you can run that are applicable when the assumption of homogeneity of variances has been violated: (1) Welch or (2) Brown and Forsythe test.
 Alternatively, you could run a Kruskal-Wallis H Test.
 For most situations it has been shown that the Welch test is best.
 * Groups must have equal sample sizes.
+* Factor effects are additive

 **So what if you find statistical significance?
 Multiple comparison tests**